-Financial instruments: The carrying amounts of financial instruments including cash equivalents, marketable securities, accounts receivable and accounts payable approximated fair value as of June 30, 2012 and December 31, 2011, because of the relatively short-term maturity of these instruments.
+Financial instruments: The carrying amounts of financial instruments including cash equivalents, marketable securities, accounts receivable and accounts payable approximated fair value as of September 30, 2012 and December 31, 2011, because of the relatively short-term maturity of these instruments.

 Cash, cash equivalents and marketable securities: Cash equivalents consist of investments in low risk, highly liquid securities with original maturities of 90 days or less.
 Marketable securities consist of low risk fixed income investment instruments such as government obligations, government agency and Federal Deposit Insurance Corporation backed notes with maturities typically less than eighteen months.
 Marketable securities are classified as available-for-sale and recorded at fair value; unrealized gains and losses on those securities are reflected in other comprehensive income (loss).
-We assess the risk of impairment related to securities held in our investment portfolio on a regular basis and noted no "permanent" or "other than temporary" impairment during the first six months of 2012.
+We assess the risk of impairment related to securities held in our investment portfolio on a regular basis and noted no "permanent" or "other than temporary" impairment during the first nine months of 2012.
 Our investment policies and procedures are reviewed periodically by management and our audit committee to minimize credit risk.

 Concentration of credit risk: Financial instruments that potentially subject us to credit and liquidity risk consist primarily of cash, marketable securities and receivables.
 The Company maintains cash deposits at major financial institutions with high credit quality.
-The Company's operating accounts exceeded the Federal Deposit Insurance Corporation limits of \$250,000.
+The Company's operating accounts exceeded the Federal Deposit Insurance Corporation limits of \$250,000 at September 30, 2012.
 Cash equivalents primarily consist of short-term money market funds, which are deposited with reputable financial institutions.
-At June 30, 2012, the Company's marketable investments consist primarily of United States government agency securities as well as corporate debt securities and commercial paper.
 The Company's investment policy limits investments to only investment-grade securities with the objective to preserve principal and maintain sufficient liquidity to meet operational objectives.